h-shukla/News-asap/README.md

+# What is this?
-# News Application made in reactjs
+	News Application made in reactjs

+# What I learnt making this application?
-- This application uses class based components and demonstrates their use over much used nowadays functional based components.
+- React class based components.

-# What are differences in class based vs function based
-- To access variables inside the render function, 'this' keyword is used.
-- most of the object oriented concepts are relevant like constructors, methods etc.
+- To set props and state of class based components.
+- To use react with external APIs for getting data.
+- To extract specific pieces of data for different uses according to our needs.

+### Personal Todo
-**read the whole project for better understanding of the REACTJS class based components**
+- Read the whole project for better understanding of the REACTJS class based components

-**Learn javascript maps**
+- Learn javascript maps